olulofe/Whitepaper/README.md

 ## Risks

 Market/liquidity, oracle/data, execution windows, regulatory change, counterparty/custody, technology and operational risks can lead to losses, delays or halts.
 Tokens may trade at a premium/discount to iNAV.
-You can lose money.
+Investors can lose all or part of their capital.

 ## Appendices